 If you fail to provide personal data: Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

-We use different methods to collect data from and about you including through: Direct interactions.
-You may give us your Identity and Contact by filling in forms or by corresponding with us by post, phone, email or otherwise.
+We use different methods to collect data from and about you including through direct interactions.
+You may give us your identity and contact information by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - Create an account on our website;

 - Subscribe to our publications;

 - Request marketing to be sent to you;

 - Purchase products or services via our website;

 - Enter a competition, promotion or survey; or